 - AFI increased participants' savings.
 AFI increased the share of participant savings by 9 percent.
 Participants saved $881 compared with $224 for nonparticipants.
 AFI and other matched savings programs demonstrate that families with low incomes save when provided a savings account, financial incentives, and financial education.

-- AFI can help low-income earners acquire assets.
-Like AFI's three-year findings, ADD did not find significant asset ownership among all participants but did see significant homeownership among renters.
-AFI increased homeownership among renters by 52 percent and business ownership among non–business owners by 53 percent.
+- AFI might help low-income earners acquire assets.
+Like AFI's three-year findings, ADD did not find significant asset ownership among all participants.
+However, exploratory subgroup analysis provides suggestive evidence that AFI increased homeownership among renters by 52 percent and business ownership among non–business owners by 53 percent.

 - AFI participants had fewer hardships and experienced improved financial well-being.
 AFI reduced material hardships both in the short term by 34 percent and the medium term by 25 percent.
 Previous short- and medium-term evaluations did not examine participants' material hardship, so our findings bring new insight to IDA research.
 AFI also improved personal financial outlook and shifted people's time preferences from present to future oriented by the third year.